 Limit Aspirin & NSAID Intake

 Throughout the research read for this article, one message could not be repeated enough.
-Limit or avoid the use of aspirin, even low dose, or other non-steroidal anti-inflammatory drugs.
-While commonly used for aches and pains, these types of drugs attack the GI lining resulting in weakened conditions and severely exacerbated damage.
+Limit or avoid the use of aspirin, even low doses, or other non-steroidal anti-inflammatory drugs.
+While commonly used for aches and pains, these types of drugs attack the GI lining, resulting in weakened conditions and severely exacerbated damage.
 (Drini, 2017) If you are regularly taking any of these types of drugs and experience an emergency evacuation, inspect what came out for signs of blood.
 If there are any, seek immediate medical attention.

 Pushing the limits of the human body is embedded in the culture of endurance athletics.
 It can be very satisfying to reach down deep and see what is possible.
 But a sudden evacuation can spark unsettling questions about health and what just occurred.
-With sustainable coaching and preparations such as hydrating, progressive acclimation, and limiting GI weakening drugs, such experiences can be less likely and less upsetting if they do occur.
-And with forewarning, the experience can be noticed for what it is, as a bodily signal to back off before long term damage occurs.
+With sustainable coaching and preparations such as hydrating, progressive acclimation, and limiting GI-weakening drugs, such experiences can be less likely and less upsetting if they do occur.
+And with forewarning, the experience can be noticed for what it is, as a bodily signal to back off before long-term damage occurs.

 References